MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/introducing-python-package-reference.md

 |[azureml-model-management-sdk](azureml-model-management-sdk/azureml-model-management-sdk.md) | 1.0.0 | Classes and functions to authenticate, deploy, manage, and consume analytic web services in Python.  |
 |[microsoftml](microsoftml/microsoftml-package.md)| 1.4.0 | A collection of Python functions used for machine learning operations, including training and transformations, scoring, text and image analysis, and feature extraction for deriving values from existing data. |
 |[revoscalepy](revoscalepy/revoscalepy-package.md) | 9.2.0 | Data access, manipulation and transformations, visualization, and statistical analysis.
 The revoscalepy functions support a broad spectrum of statistical and analytical tasks that operate at scale, bringing analytical operations to your data residing in SQL Server. |

-You can use the modules together or individually.

 > [!Note]
 > Developers who are familiar with Microsoft R packages might notice similarities in the functions provided in revoscalepy and microsoftml.
 Conceptually, revoscalepy and microsftml are the Python equivalents of the RevoScaleR R package and the MicrosoftML R package, respectively.